This information is current as of 19-January-2023

 When should I get the vaccines?

-- In general, we recommend that our patients follow the vaccination program guidelines developed by the Massachusetts department of public health. https://www.mass.gov/info-details/massachusetts-covid-19-vaccine-information
+In general, we recommend that our patients follow the vaccination program guidelines developed by the Massachusetts Department of Public Health.
+View the Massachusetts Department of Health Website

-- If you are on rituximab, or ocrelizumab if possible, we would recommend getting vaccinated at least 3 months or longer after your infusion, and waiting at least 4 weeks after getting fully vaccinated before your next infusion to maximize the effectiveness.
+If you are on rituximab, or ocrelizumab if possible, we would recommend getting vaccinated at least 3 months or longer after your infusion, and waiting at least 4 weeks after getting fully vaccinated before your next infusion to maximize the effectiveness.
+You are considered fully vaccinated after having the second dose of the Pfizer or Moderna vaccines, or one dose of the Johnson and Johnson vaccine.
 However, if this timing is not possible, then we recommend getting vaccinated whenever feasible.

 - After receiving rituximab or ocrelizumab your B cells are suppressed.
 B cells are a type of white blood cell important to mounting vaccine responses and providing immunity.
 As the rituximab or ocrelizumab wears off and your B cells start to come back, you may be more likely to mount a response to the vaccine.
 However, we also know that patients on B cell therapies who get COVID may be more severely affected, so the decision and timing of vaccination should be a risk/benefit discussion with your neurologist.